ComponentMouseEventDelegate.java

 *

-* @return integer value for the x coordinate
+* @return An integer value representing the x coordinate without DPI scaling (aka "developer pixel").

 */